manticorevault/manticorevault/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Cybersecurity Graduate and MBA in Cybersecurity Student at FIAP.
-- 💼 &nbsp; Working as a Freelance Software Engineer.
+- 💼 &nbsp; Working as a Web Developer for DigitalNINJA
 - 🌱 &nbsp; Learning more about Blockchain/Smart Contract Development, Social FinTechs, DevSecOps and Web App Pentesting.
 - ✍️ &nbsp;  You'll find me hiking, kayaking, cooking or learning new (natural) languages in my free time! (:
-- :triangular_flag_on_post:  &nbsp; Currently based in Brejo Grande, Brazil.
+- :triangular_flag_on_post:  &nbsp; Currently based in Dubai, UAE.

 <h3> 🛠 &nbsp;Tech Stack</h3>